Project TomTom Digital Cockpit

 Company TomTom

-TomTom Digital Cockpit is a scalable in-vehicle infotainment system to help automotive makers build highly customisable IVI platforms in the shortest possible time frame.
-As a senior UX designer, I was responsible for the end-to-end user experience design, conducting cross functional collaboration, and creating a flexible platform for a future use case based on very different driver types and client requirements.
+TomTom Digital Cockpit is a scalable in-vehicle infotainment system to help automotive makers build a highly customised IVI system with the least possible resources.
+As a senior UX designer, I was responsible for the end-to-end user experience design, creating for use cases based on very different driver types and client requirements, and conducting cross functional collaboration.

 User Driver needs